Understanding how to write blog posts faster is key to maximizing a business’s growth and success.

 Tip #19 – Set a Timer

 Get yourself a little timer or use your phone to break out the times you will need to concentrate fully.

-Having a timer keeps you hyper-focused on what you doing.
-It’s along the same lines of those that work on deadlines.
+Having a timer can keep you hyper-focused on what you doing.
+It’s along the same lines as those that work on deadlines.

 Time yourself, how fast can you write?